apache/spark/docs/sql-migration-guide-upgrade.md

 {:toc}

 ## Upgrading From Spark SQL 2.4 to 3.0
-  - Since Spark 3.0, trim the string when cast string type to Boolean/Datetime/Numeric types.
+  - Since Spark 3.0, trim the string when casting from string to boolean, date, timestamp or numeric types, whitespace is trimmed from the ends of the value first.

   - In Spark version 2.4 and earlier, SQL queries such as `FROM <table>` or `FROM <table> UNION ALL FROM <table>` are supported by accident.
 In hive-style `FROM <table> SELECT <expr>`, the `SELECT` clause is not negligible.
 Neither Hive nor Presto support this syntax.
 Therefore we will treat these queries as invalid since Spark 3.0.